Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Method : Retrieval Augmented Verification

-For visual verification, we score the semantic, place, face, and object and automated caption features of the claim and retrieve evidence in terms of the cosine distance of their embeddings.
-If any three of the 5 scores are similar beyond Image similarity threshold of 0.9 , we consider the images as matched.
+Visual verification with Image Match entails looking for exact matches from among the retrieved evidence.
+We measure the images in terms of their pretrained feature similarity but only accept matches beyond high thresholds.
+Our \textbf{Image Match} scheme checks for visual aspects that are specific to news items encoding the images in terms of semantics, places, objects, faces, and automated caption.
+In particular, we score the semantic, place, face, and object and automated caption features of the claim and retrieve evidence, in terms of the cosine distance of their embeddings.
+If any three of the 6 scores are similar beyond Image similarity threshold of 0.9 , we consider the images as matched..This allows us to explicitly point out how the evidence image matches or contests the claim image.